Best Bitcoin Escrow Services – A Beginner’s Guide

 Escrow protects buyers from fraudulent sellers by requiring the Bitcoin to be deposited up front, before any money changes hands.
 In the event of a dispute, the escrow service will act as the arbitrator and determine who should ultimately receive the Bitcoins.

-Recently I’ve made a few large Bitcoin related purchases with people whom I’ve never met before.
+In the past I’ve made a few large Bitcoin related purchases with people whom I’ve never met before.
 This, of course, required me to use some sort of escrow service to conduct the transaction.

 When doing my research about the different services available, I’ve encountered two major problems: